-We urge our shareholders to maintain patience and faith in our management and support us in our next era of growth.
+We urge our shareholders to be patient and have faith in our management where looking after the interest of all our stakeholders remains key.

 APPRECIATION

 As we welcome our new staff who joined us this year, I would like to express my utmost appreciation to my management team and all our staff for their hard work and relentless commitment to the Group.